Radiation Therapy for Benign Conditions

 Author: Courtney Misher, MPH, BS R.T.(T)

-Radiation therapy uses high energy x-rays to stop cancer cells from dividing.
+Radiation therapy uses high energy X-rays to stop cancer cells from dividing.
 It does this by damaging the DNA of the cells and eventually, these cells will die.
-Radiation can be used to treat some malignant (cancerous) conditions and some benign (non-cancerous) conditions.
+Radiation can treat some malignant (cancerous) conditions and some benign (non-cancerous) conditions.

 What benign conditions can be treated with radiation?

 There are benign conditions that are treated with radiation.
-These include:
+These may be:

 • Orbital pseudotumor (swelling of tissue behind the orbit of the eye).